Rolands-Laucis/Socio/core/README.md

 Currently the performance is neglegable for small projects.
 I havent stress tested yet, as its still early dev, but i optimize my data structures, where i can as i go.
 Current estimate is about 100 concurrent users should be a breeze on a cheap Linode server.
 I expect your backend DB to be set up properly with table indexing and caching queries.

+[According to this blog](https://medium.com/nativeai/websocket-vs-http-for-collecting-events-for-web-analytics-c45507bd7949) WebSockets are much more network traffic efficient than HTTP at scale.

 ## Sportsmanship 🤝

 The use of the Socio lib **does not** prohibit the use of standard HTTP technologies.
 Even better - socio server can be configured to run on your existing http webserver, like one that you'd create with express.js.
 Since WebSockets are established over HTTP, then take over with their own protocol.
 Though, seeing as they are different technologies, there are situations where you'd need to "stitch" your own solutions between the two, e.g. tracking sessions.